tanalam2411/kubernetes/programming_kubernetes/2.KubernetesAPIBasics/README.md

   - API groups:
     - The core group, often referred to as the `legacy group`, is at the REST path `/api/v1` and uses `apiVersion: v1`. [`ref`](https://github.com/kubernetes/api/tree/master/core/v1)
+      - Note: The core group is located under `/api/v1` and not, as one would be expect, under `/apis/core/v1`, for historic reasons.
+      - The core group existed before the concept of an API group was introduced.
     - The named groups are at REST path `/apis/$GROUP_NAME/$VERSION`, and use `apiVersion: $GROUP_NAME/$VERSION` (e.g, apiVersion: batch/v1)

   - Similarly to GVRs, each kind lives in an API group, is versioned, and is identified via a `GroupVersionKind` (GVK).